 Is a debt collector or creditor playing the payment refusal game, telling you they can’t accept anything less than…more than you can pay?
-Doing that may violate your rights under fair debt and credit laws such as the Fair Debt Collection Practices Act, Fair Credit Reporting Act, Truth In Lending Act, or other must know consumer rights statutes.
-Violations can entitle you to damages, leverage over the debt and no cost attorney help.
-If a collector is refusing your payment, click here for a FREE fair debt attorney case review. or call toll free 888-332-7252.
-The present damage can be lessened and you can avoid further debt and credit fallout by calling for no cost help.
+Although there may be instances where doing that may violate your rights under fair debt and credit laws and other must know consumer statutes, it is usually legal to refuse partial payments.
+In such situations, your best bet to get rid of that debt may be to consult a debt settlement or bankruptcy attorney.
+Click here for a FREE fair debt attorney case review. or call toll free 888-332-7252.
+The present damage can be lessened and you can avoid further debt and credit fallout by calling for a no cost case review.

 Some people believe that collectors and creditors cannot legally refuse your payment or payment offer.
 Others believe that as soon as collectors and creditors refuse your “tender of payment” they forfeit the right to collect on the account and the debt is discharged.
 Using this logic, I could offer a $5 payment on a $10,000 debt and if the creditor or collector refused my offer, the debt is discharged.
 If this were the case, everyone would be making $5 offers and clearing their debt.
 Heck, if we all did that this country would be debt free in no time.

 The law that is often misquoted is called the Uniform Commercial Code (UCC) and, when it is misquoted, people are led to believe that if a payment offer is refused, the debt is wiped out.
 Below is the section of the UCC that is always misinterpreted.

 Understand payment arrangements are about leverage, and you need bargaining power before going into any negotiation.
 Get a FREE financial analysis from experienced Debt Help Lawyers who may be able to convince the collector to take your offer.